nandigamakarti/AI-Meeting-Minutes-to-Task-Converter/README.md

 ---

-## 📚 About

-AI-Meeting-Minutes-to-Task-Converter is designed for teams and professionals who want to automate the tedious process of turning meeting notes into actionable plans.
-Powered by Google Gemini AI, it ensures accuracy, speed, and ease of use.

----

-### ✨ Features
-#### 🔹 Manual Task Entry
-Add tasks using natural language

-Gemini or regex-based parsing

-Smart due date, assignee, and priority extraction

-#### 🔹 Meeting Minutes Parser
-Paste meeting transcript in a dedicated tab

-AI processes transcript using Gemini to extract multiple tasks

-Tasks previewed with option to edit and bulk-add

-#### 🔹 Enhanced Task Cards
-Unified task board for manual and meeting-derived tasks

-Task metadata: description, assignee, deadline, priority

-Source indicators: Manual / Meeting

-AI confidence indicators (High/Med/Low)

-#### 🔹 Client-Side Storage
-All tasks stored in localStorage

-No backend required

-#### 🎨 UI Highlights
-Modern, enterprise-grade interface

-Tabs for "Add Task" and "Meeting Parser"

-Animations on parsing, task addition, and editing

-Color-coded priorities and confidence scores

-Responsive layout for desktop, mobile, and tablet

 ## 🤝 Contributing

 Pull requests are welcome!
 For major changes, please open an issue first to discuss what you would like to change.